 Identifying and assessing risk is just the beginning.
 What is your organization going to do about the risk you find?
 What will your mitigation response be for managing risk?
 How will you manage residual risk?
 History tells us the most successful risk management teams have a well-thought plan in place to guide their risk response strategy.

 The all-important third step of response starts by understanding all your options for risk mitigation — your team can employ either technological or best practice methods, ideally a combination of both.
-Technological risk mitigation measures include encryption, firewalls, threat hunting software, and engaging automation for increased system efficiency.
+Technological risk mitigation measures include encryption, firewalls, threat-hunting software, and engaging automation for increased system efficiency.
 Best practices for risk mitigation include:

 - Cybersecurity training programs